About AIDSVu

 Data Comparisons

-Data comparison maps including social determinants of health, other infectious diseases, and policy implications are displayed on a secondary map and their associated scales were developed using the same method as above (except for Medicaid expansion status and HIV criminalization).
-Therefore, there are 12 additional ranges at the state-level.
-The eight social determinants displayed are: poverty (percent of population living in poverty), high school education (percent of population age 25 and older with a high school degree or equivalent), median household income, income inequality (measured by the Gini Coefficient, a measure of income inequality where 0 reflects complete equality and 1 reflects complete inequality), people < age 65 years without health insurance (percent of population lacking health insurance), unemployment (percent of people unemployed), food insecurity (percent of people living with food insecurity), and severe housing burden cost (percent of people who spend over 50% of their income on housing).
+Data comparison maps including social determinants of health, other infectious diseases, and policy implications are available as maps and their associated scales were developed using the same method as above (except for Medicaid expansion status and HIV criminalization).
+The eight social determinants displayed are: poverty (percent of population living in poverty), high school education (percent of population age 25 and older without a high school degree or equivalent), median household income, income inequality (measured by the Gini Coefficient, a measure of income inequality where 0 reflects complete equality and 1 reflects complete inequality), people < age 65 years without health insurance (percent of population lacking health insurance), unemployment (percent of people unemployed age 16 and older), food insecurity (percent of people living with food insecurity), and severe housing burden cost (percent of people who spend over 50% of their income on housing).
 Hepatitis C prevalence and syphilis are also available as data comparisons at the state-level.
 Medicaid expansion is available at the state-level and shows if states have not adopted Medicaid expansion, have adopted but not implemented Medicaid expansion, or have adopted and implemented Medicaid expansion.
 Lastly, HIV criminalization is available at the state-level with two maps showing states that have laws that criminalize HIV or enhance sentences for people living with HIV and states that prosecute people living with HIV under general criminal laws where their HIV status as an impact on their offense.
-At the county-level, there are 8 additional map ranges for data comparisons, including poverty, high school education, median household income, income inequality, people without health insurance, severe housing cost burden, and syphilis.
+At the county-level, there are 8 additional maps for data comparisons, including poverty, high school education, median household income, income inequality, people without health insurance, severe housing cost burden, and syphilis.

 Service Locator

 Data on the “FIND SERVICES” tab for Testing, PrEP, and Care are obtained from the National Prevention Information Network (NPIN) through an application programming interface (API), so these data are as real-time as possible.
-The map overlay data are also from NPIN, however these are downloaded and added several times throughout the year.
+The map overlay data are also from NPIN, however these are downloaded and added periodically.
 If you have questions about adding/removing/changing the information for the service locations, please contact NPIN or visit the site here.

 COMPASS Data